-Help them find some place to exercise.
+Help them find a place to exercise.

-- Many gyms have special senior classes, including swimming, yoga, aerobics, and weights—which not only strengthen muscles, but bones, too.
+- Many gyms have special senior classes, including swimming, yoga, aerobics, and weights—which not only strengthen muscles but bones, too.

 - If you don’t want to spend money on a gym, try an indoor mall.
 They often open early for “Silver Sneaker” clubs to foot it around their walkways.

 - Or, of course, consider that Two-Step.
 Google a local ballroom dance studio and encourage Mom and Dad to cut a rug once a week.

 But remember that the stomach is a muscle, too.
 And if it isn’t working, you’re handicapping the rest of the muscles.

 Make sure Mom and Dad eat enough good calories.

 - Fill the pantry and fridge with ingredients for easy healthy meals and snacks.
 For those moments when they just don’t want to cook, try full-meal nutrition drinks like Ensure.

 - Appetites may not be as strong as they once were, but if Mom or Dad are losing weight, low calorie/low cholesterol food might not be the best here.
 Ask the doctor.

 - Pick up a cool water bottle that will make sipping throughout the day easy. (“More sipping, less slipping”)